cirlabs/vm/README.md

 vm
 --
 A Linux-powered data journalism virtual machine image for VirtualBox.
 Meant for beginners and/or people interested in learning the data journalism stack.
-Direct link to the image: [Data Journalism VM .ova](https://s3-us-west-1.amazonaws.com/vms/nicar-pre-k-2015.ova) (3GB)
+Direct link to the image: [Data Journalism VM .ova](https://s3-us-west-1.amazonaws.com/vms/nicar-pre-k-2015.ova) (3GB).
+Want to see what we've installed?
+Checkout the [manifest](manifest.md).

 ## Quickstart
 With VirtualBox installed, kick open Terminal, paste the below command and press enter: